Skip to Content

 Heat oven to 375°F. Grease 24 regular-size muffin cups with shortening; lightly flour.

 In large bowl, mix Cookie Base ingredients with spoon until soft dough forms.
 Using rounded tablespoonfuls of dough, shape dough into 1 1/4 to 1 1/2-inch balls; place in muffin cups.
 With thumb, make indentation in center of each.
-Bake 10 minutes.
+Bake 8 to 10 minutes or until light brown.

 Meanwhile, in medium bowl, mix Pecan Pie Filling ingredients until well blended.